MicrosoftDocs/microsoft-365-community/docs/making-decisions/designing-solution-for-scale.md

 ## Security

-Security should always be an important consideration in any solution￼, no matter how complex or how quick solutions is built.
+Security should always be an important consideration in any solution, no matter how complex or how quick solutions is built.

 Understand who can access your data - ask yourself does this data contain any personal information?
 Is the data business critical or sensitive?